martha-thomae/GuatC1/14_Alegre_Mass/comments.md

 - reaticulations
 - Or seventh chords (E, G, [B], D and then D, F, A, C) (D, F#, A, C)

 3. Revised against CPDL (seems good, CPDL has the same orange labels, and has corrs where it is not needed).
+FULL REVISED AGAINST CPDL.

 ### Section 2